gzacharko/UE4-2D-Platformer-Game-Light-Over-Darkness/README.md

 - Go into the "WindowsNoEditor" folder.
 - Double-click on the "vgpfinal.exe" executable file.

-**Controls: Use the Left and Right Arrow Keys to Move and the Space Bar to Jump.**
+**Controls: Use the left and right arrow keys to move and the space bar to jump.**